orcwg/cra-hub/product-definitions/input-to-draft-regulation.md

     </tr>
     <tr>
       <td>
-        2. Smart meter gateways within smart metering systems as defined in Article 2(23) of Directive (EU) 2019/944 of the European Parliament and of the Council and other devices for advanced security purposes, including for secure cryptoprocessing
+        <a name="critical_2" href="#critical_2">2.</a> Smart meter gateways within smart metering systems as defined in Article 2(23) of Directive (EU) 2019/944 of the European Parliament and of the Council and other devices for advanced security purposes, including for secure cryptoprocessing
       </td>
       <td>
         <p>